yojeep/Parallel_hash_map/lib/parallel_hashmap/README.md

 - A single phmap hash table is thread safe for reading from multiple threads.
 For example, given a hash table A, it is safe to read A from thread 1 and from thread 2 simultaneously.

 - If a single hash table is being written to by one thread, then all reads and writes to that hash table on the same or other threads must be protected.
 For example, given a hash table A, if thread 1 is writing to A, then thread 2 must be prevented from reading from or writing to A.

 - It is safe to read and write to one instance of a type even if another thread is reading or writing to a different instance of the same type.
 For example, given hash tables A and B of the same type, it is safe if A is being written in thread 1 and B is being read in thread 2.

-- The *parallel* tables can be made internally thread-safe for concurrent write access, by providing a synchronization type (for example [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)) as the last template argument.
+- The *parallel* tables can be made internally thread-safe for concurrent read and write access, by providing a synchronization type (for example [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)) as the last template argument.
 Because locking is performed at the *submap* level, a high level of concurrency can still be achieved.
-However please be aware that returned iterators are not protected by the mutex, so they cannot be used reliably on a hash map which can be changed by another thread.
-Again, the internal synchronization does not allow to retrieve data from a table that is being modified in another thread.
+Read access can be done safely using `if_contains()`, which passes a reference value to the callback while holding the *submap* lock.
+Similarly, write access can be done safely using `modify_if`, `try_emplace_l` or `lazy_emplace_l`.
+However, please be aware that iterators or references returned by standard APIs are not protected by the mutex, so they cannot be used reliably on a hash map which can be changed by another thread.

 - Examples on how to use various mutex types, including boost::mutex, boost::shared_mutex and absl::Mutex can be found in `examples/bench.cc`